 - Weight reduction is the primary therapy for obesity-related hypertension.

-Prevention of excess or abnormal weight gain will limit future increases in BP. - Regular physical activity and restriction of sedentary activity will improve efforts at weight management and may prevent an excess increase in BP over time. - Dietary modification should be strongly encouraged in children and adolescents who have BP levels in the prehypertensive range as well as those with hypertension. - Family-based intervention improves success.
+Prevention of excess or abnormal weight gain will limit future increases in BP. - Regular physical activity and restriction of sedentary activity will improve efforts at weight management and may prevent an excess increase in BP over time. - Dietary modification should be strongly encouraged in children and adolescents who have BP levels in the prehypertensive range as well as in those with hypertension. - Family-based intervention improves success.

-Evidence that supports the efficacy of nonpharmacologic interventions for BP reduction in the treatment of hypertension in children and adolescents is limited.
+Evidence is limited that supports the efficacy of nonpharmacological interventions for BP reduction in the treatment of hypertension in children and adolescents.
 Data that demonstrate a relationship of lifestyle with BP can be used as the basis for recommendations.
-On the basis of large, randomized, controlled trials, the following lifestyle modifications are recommended in adults2: weight reduction in overweight or obese individuals75; increased intake of fresh vegetables, fruits, and low-fat dairy (the Dietary Approaches to Stop Hypertension Study eating plan)76; dietary sodium reduction^{76,77}; increased physical activity78; and moderation of alcohol consumption.79 Smoking cessation has significant cardiovascular benefits.32 As information on chronic sleep problems evolves, interventions to improve sleep quality also may have a beneficial effect on BP.80
+On the basis of large randomized controlled trials, the following lifestyle modifications are recommended in adults:2 weight reduction in overweight or obese individuals;75 increased intake of fresh vegetables, fruits, and lowfat dairy (the Dietary Approaches to Stop Hypertension Study [DASH] eating plan);76 dietary sodium reduction;^{76,77} increased physical activity;78 and moderation of alcohol consumption.79 Smoking cessation has significant cardiovascular benefits.32 As information on chronic sleep problems evolves, interventions to improve sleep quality may also have a beneficial effect on BP.80

 The potential for control of BP in children through weight reduction is supported by BP tracking and weight-reduction studies.
-BP levels track from child-hood through adolescence and into adulthood^{81-83} in association with weight.^{84,85} Because of the strong correlation between weight and BP, excessive weight gain is likely to be associated with elevated BP over time.
-Therefore, maintenance of normal weight gain in childhood should lead to less hypertension in adulthood
+BP levels track from childhood through adolescence and into adulthood^{81-83} in association with weight.^{84,85} Because of the strong correlation between weight and BP, excessive weight gain is likely to be associated with elevated BP over time.
+Therefore, maintenance of normal weight gain in childhood should lead to less hypertension in adulthood.

-Weight loss in overweight adolescents is associated with a decrease in BP. ^{30,86-90} Weight control not only decreases BP, it also decreases BP sensitivity to salt88 and decreases other cardiovascular risk factors such as dyslipidemia and insulin resistance.32 In studies that achieve a reduction in BMI of ~10%, short-term reductions in BP were in the range of 8 to 12 mm Hg.
-Although difficult, weight loss, if successful, is extremely effective.^{32,91-93} Identifying a complication of overweight such as hypertension can be a helpful motivator for patients and families to make changes.
-Weight control can render pharmacologic treatment unnecessary but should not delay drug use when indicated.
+Weight loss in overweight adolescents is associated with a decrease in BP.30,86-90 Weight control not only decreases BP, it also decreases BP sensitivity to salt88 and decreases other cardiovascular risk factors, such as dyslipidemia and insulin resistance.32 In studies that achieve a reduction in BMI of about 10 percent, short-term reductions in BP were in the range of 8-12 mmHg.
+Although difficult, weight loss, if successful, is extremely effective.^{32,91-93} Identifying a complication of overweight, such as hypertension, can be a helpful motivator for patients and families to make changes.
+Weight control can render pharmacological treatment unnecessary but should not delay drug use when indicated.